openmpf/openmpf-components/cpp/TesseractOCRTextDetection/README.md

 Note the OSD language file (`osd.traindata`) is for extraction of script orientation rather than language.
 Users may download additional language/script models from https://github.com/tesseract-ocr/tessdata and place them in the component's `tessdata` directory or `[MODELS_DIR_PATH]/TesseractOCRTextDetection/tessdata`.
 During processing, if the OSD model detects a certain language but the corresponding language model is missing from the component's `tessdata` directory, then that language will be reported in the `MISSING_LANGUAGE_MODELS` output parameter.
-Afterwards, the missing languages will be replaced with the default `TESSERACT_LANGUAGE` user setting for OCR processing.
+When any number of OSD-detected language models are missing in the `tessdata` directory, the component will default to running the `TESSERACT_LANGUAGE` model alongside any remaining OSD-detected language models.
-Please note that the job will fail instead if any user specified language models are also missing.
+Please note that the job will fail instead if any models specified in `TESSERACT_LANGUAGE` are missing.

 # OSD Automation